wp-plugins/contact-call-plugin/readme.txt

 * Provide live help and support to website visitors.
 No contact forms to fill.
 * Get more sales from increased customer base, conversions and customer satisfaction
 * Get local phone numbers in more than 40 countries.
 Go global and win local trust.
-* Take the calls the way you like - On your Skype/GTalk/Mobile or Landline
+* Take the calls the way you like - On your Skype,  GTalk (Google talk), Mobile or Landline
-* Talk to more web visitors by adding call button anywhere on the web: Facebook, LinkedIn, Twitter, Blogger, Wordpress, Gmail, Yahoo Mail, Outlook
+* Talk live to more web visitors by adding call button anywhere on the web: Facebook, LinkedIn, Twitter, Blogger, Wordpress, Gmail, Yahoo Mail, Outlook
 * Secure and reliable call plugin

 **7 Reasons why Networkworld raves about the Call-Us button**

-1. Unobtrusive, beautiful discreet button.
+1. Unobtrusive, beautiful discreet call us button.
 Great user experience

 2. Quick deployment.
 Get your web visitors talking to you in no time